 Fact 1.
 Even non-obese people with specific other risk factors can develop diabetes.
 Compared to obese people with diabetes, the insulin formed and released is lesser in non-obese.

 Even if one has a normal body mass index or BMI, non-obese patients generally have a greater amount of fat mass in the body particularly around the abdomen (abdominal obesity).

 The abdominal obesity is a condition in which harmful chemical substances are formed.
 These substances decrease the formation and release of insulin and also affect its functions negatively.
-It is also important to note that abdominal obesity is related to increased risk of diabetes and its complications regardless of overall obesity.
+It is also important to note that abdominal obesity is related to an increased risk of diabetes and its complications regardless of overall obesity.

 Myth 2.
-Type 2 Diabetes is only due to excess consumption of sugar containing foods.
+Type 2 Diabetes is only due to excess consumption of sugar-containing foods.

 Myth 3.
 Only excess sweet portions (chocolates, mithais, sugar, etc.) in one’s diet increase the risk of diabetes

 Fact 3.
 No, it is not true that only sweet consumption is a risk factor for diabetes when considering dietary habits.
-In fact, excess carbohydrates in any form like Maida or refined flours (white bread), corn/cornflakes, rice without any fibre content are equal culprits.
-So even if you do not consume lots of sweets but habitually eat food with high carbohydrate content without enough fibre, these may increase the risk of diabetes.
+In fact, excess carbohydrates in any form like Maida or refined flours (white bread), corn/cornflakes, rice without any fiber content are equal culprits.
+So even if you do not consume lots of sweets but habitually eat food with high carbohydrate content without enough fiber, these may increase the risk of diabetes.